MichaelAnthonyMarler/Spring_2021_CSCI_566_Wireless_Hackathon/README.md

 In this network a message must start from the host I have named green pass through all the other nodes in the network and return to green
 ##  Hackathon Part 2: <a name="part2"></a>

+Please update the initialization file for the network described in sample code part two to both take interference into account and to turn on CSMA with acknowledgments.
+Also the range of both host a and host R1 should not exceed 150m but every host in the network needs to be able to communicate with every other host.
+Please redesign the network to facilitate these requirements.